 Root Canal Process

-A consistent program of proper at-home hygiene and regularly scheduled professional exams and cleanings can help control the presence and extent of tooth decay, thereby reducing your chances of developing a root canal problem.
+You are advised to follow a consistent program of proper at-home hygiene to prevent any infection.
+Regular professional exams and cleanings are also advised to help control the presence and extent of tooth decay.
+All these preventive measures help reduce your chances of developing a root canal problem in the first place.

-If you have any questions or concerns, or if you would like to schedule an appointment, please contact us.
+Please contact us if you have any questions or concerns or if you would like to schedule an appointment.